utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/creating-dynamic-responses.md

 ## Generating random data with dynamic variables

 To have your mock server return random data, use [dynamic variables](/docs/writing-scripts/script-references/variables-list/) in your example's response body.
 Dynamic variables are resolved as part of the mock server response and replaced with random data.
-Dynamic variables are useful for generating random data when mocking an API, and you can use them for exploratory testing and writing rich, data-driven tests.
+Dynamic variables are useful for generating random data when mocking an API.
+Use them for exploratory testing and writing rich, data-driven tests.

 For instance, your example's response body might contain dynamic variables as follows: